mlemacio/SampleCppCode/README.md

 # SampleCppCode
 An example written specifically for employers.

-A basic serializer/deserializer example in the form of a market data generation built on top of Bazel.
+A basic serializer/deserializer example in the form of a market data generator/processor built on top of Bazel.

 Possible extensions:
 - Logging (Multiple Levels)